 Sensity is one of the most established enterprise deepfake detection platforms.
 It analyzes uploaded video and image files using a combination of neural network models and produces a confidence score.
 It is used by media organizations, financial institutions, and government agencies.
 Pricing is not public and requires a sales conversation.
 There is no free tier or consumer product.

 Reality Defender focuses on real-time detection for enterprise customers.
 It integrates into content pipelines and flags synthetic media before it is published or acted on.
-The company reported a 300% increase in enterprise contract value year-over-year through March 2026, which reflects the growing demand from organizations with legal and reputational exposure to deepfake fraud.
+The company reported a 300% increase in enterprise contract value year-over-year through March 2026.
+That reflects growing demand from organizations with legal and reputational exposure to deepfake fraud.
 Like Sensity, there is no consumer-facing product.

 Hive Moderation